Alfresco/docs-alfresco/process-automation/latest/model/interfaces.md

 3. Enter a name and optional description.

+4. If you do not have a customized zip file yet, select **Generate from Template** to generate a custom UI from a UI template.
+A template zip file can be downloaded and customized in a different application.

-4. Click the **Upload** button and select the zip file that contains your Custom UI.
+5. Once you have a zip file with custom UI, click the **Upload** button and select the zip file that contains your Custom UI.

 ## Theme